How do you spend less on food?

 Flipp is an app that gives you access to all of the weekly flyers and you can search for items to view the best price!

-For places that price match like Walmart, Flipp makes price matching easy!
+For places that price match, Flipp makes price matching easy!
 Flipp also has coupons!

 8. Plan around what’s on sale